MischaU8/yumyum/materials/use-custom-matcaps_uEbViHrKGbs.md

-yum yum Floyd here with a quick look at using custom matte caps in Plasticity to use a custom Mac cap start by navigating to the plasticity image folder located in the app data directory place a copy of the matcap you'd like to use in both PNG and exr file format
+yum yum Floyd here with a quick look at using custom matte caps in Plasticity to use a custom Mac cap start by navigating to the Plasticity image folder located in the app data directory place a copy of the matcap you'd like to use in both PNG and exr file format